Administrative Office of the Courts

 Legislative and Executive Branch Liaison

 Staff from the AOC act as point of contact between the judicial branch and the legislative and executive branch agencies.
 This requires an understanding of courts needs and the ability to communicate them effectively, monitoring activities in the other branches and providing feedback to the courts.
-Of particular note is the AOC Legislative Team which focuses on the legislative needs of the courts, monitors activities and events in the General Assembly and routinely reports happenings to the Courts and partner agencies.
-This service includes legal summarization for the courts.

 Administrative services consists of three subdivisions: Financial, Agency & Program Oversight and Facilities Coordination.